ANR-Switch/MABS2021/README.md

-# Micro-Meso
+# MABS 2021: Exploration of model coupling strategies in a hybrid agent-based traffic simulation
-IDM and Event-Driven Queue-Based coupling toy model (micro).
+IDM and Event-Driven Queue-Based coupling.
+Studies the impact of coupling different models of traffic simulation within an agent-based framework

 ## Based on
  - Derbel and al. - Modified Intelligent Driver Model for Driver Safety and Traffic Stability Improvement